gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 As usual, the scikit-learn developers do a great job explaining the concept in addition to providing a great library.
 I encourage you to follow [that link][learning curve].
-This gist is that, for some models on some datasets anyways, training on additional data past a point doesn't improve the model's performance.
+This gist is that -- for some models on some datasets -- training the model on more observations doesn't improve performance.
 At some point the learning curve levels off and you're just wasting time and money training on those extra observations.

 For today, we'll assume that we're on the flat part of the learning curve.
 Later in the series we'll explore cases where we run out of RAM before the learning